hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 ![Regex Entity](assets/RegexEntity.png)

-For the above example, if the user is not giving a valid PANCARD number matching the regular expression pattern then the entity reprompt message would be asking the user to valid input.
+In the above example, if the user is not giving a valid PANCARD number, matching the regular expression pattern, then the entity reprompt message would be asking the user for a valid input.

 You can refer https://regex101.com/ to learn more about regular expression.